-This year, multiVIEW celebrates a milestone birthday after three decades of providing utility locating services throughout Ontario.
+This year, multiVIEW celebrates a milestone birthday after three decades of providing utility locating and geophysics services throughout Ontario.
 And wow, have we seen a lot of changes over the years!

 Some of these changes created both growth and new opportunities for our company along the way.
 About 10 years ago, demand for Subsurface Utility Engineering (SUE) became a common staple of municipal contracts. multiVIEW had been practicing Subsurface Utility Engineering and Mapping since the early days, before it became a recognized practice in Ontario.
 By the time that the CI-ASCE 38-02 Standard became prevalent in the province, multiVIEW’s SUE/SUM services were already aligned with its’ guidelines.